alemancio5/DemoNew/README.md

 # DemoNew

 Welcome to the DemoNew project!
-This is a work-in-progress videogame project in 2D top-down view, made with javaFX.
-It was a test for my capabilities.
+This is a videogame project in 2D top-down view, made with javaFX.
+It is a personal project to test my capabilities.

 ## Use